tomraster/tomraster/content/authors/admin/_index.md

 Welcome to my website!

 I am a third-year Ph.D. candidate (Economics) at the Paris School of Economics under the supervision of {{< staticref "http://piketty.pse.ens.fr/en/" "newtab" >}}Thomas Piketty{{< /staticref >}}.

 In the 2021-22 academic year, I am a visiting student at the Harvard economics department.

-My current research focuses on historic trade, migration, and coerced labor in Eastern Europe.

-If you would like to know more, you can download my {{< staticref "https://www.parisschoolofeconomics.eu/docs/raster-tom/resume-raster-tom.pdf" "newtab" >}}CV{{< /staticref >}}.
+My current research focuses on coerced labor in Eastern Europe.
+My CV is available {{< staticref "https://www.parisschoolofeconomics.eu/docs/raster-tom/resume-raster-tom.pdf" "newtab" >}}here{{< /staticref >}}.